Adapted variable density subsampling for compressed sensing: Proof of Theorem

-\begin{remark} The proof of our main result relies heavily on the random signs of our signals.
+By the assumptions on $\Lambda$ and $\kappa$ we indeed have $3 \P_J(\mathcal{J}) \leq \varepsilon/3$ which finishes the proof. \begin{remark} The proof of our main result relies heavily on the random signs of our signals.
 One could remove this assumption by instead employing the so-called "golfing scheme" proposed in~\cite{gr11}.
 Following the argument in~\cite{candes11} one should be able to derive similar results in the case of deterministic sign patterns.
-Since this would not have any impact on the optimal sampling distribution we opted for the shorter proof presented here. \end{remark}
+Since this would not have any impact on the optimal sampling distribution we opted for the shorter proof presented here. \end{remark} \end{proof}